ICI3D/DAIDD/info/appinfo/index.md

 {%endif%}

-The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the twelfth annual Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD).
+The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the thirteenth annual Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD).
 This 1-week intensive modeling clinic will provide an introduction to dynamical models used in the study of infectious disease dynamics.
 The Clinic will